Italian Wedding Soup is loaded with meatballs, pasta and vegetables in every bite! A comforting, healthy soup recipe

 - Grated parmesan cheese for serving the soup

 - Preheat the oven to 375 degrees.
 Add all the ingredients for the meatballs to a bowl and mix together until blended.

 - Form the meat mixture into meatballs a little smaller than golf ball size then place on a baking sheet covered in parchment paper.
 Bake the meatballs for 12 minutes then set aside.

 - Add the oil to a large soup pot or dutch oven along with the onions and carrots.
 Cook for 6-7 minutes until softened.
 Add the garlic to the pot, cook for 30 seconds and then stir in the tomato paste.

 - Pour in the chicken broth into the pot and stir to combine withe the vegetables.
 Add the thyme, salt and pepper to taste.
 Bring the soup to a simmer and then add the fresh spinach to wilt into the soup.

 - Simmer the soup for 15 minutes over medium heat, covered.
-Remove the lid, stir and then add the meatballs to the soup, bring to a simmer and cook for 10 minutes uncovered.
+Remove the lid, stir and then add the meatballs and pasta to the soup, bring to a simmer and cook for 10 minutes uncovered.
 Stir the soup occasionally so that the pasta doesn’t stick together.

-- Taste the soup for seasonings and serve with the cooked ditalini in the bottom of each bowl.
-Garnish with black pepper and parmesan cheese.
+- Taste the soup for seasonings and garnish with grated parmesan cheese.

 - Category: Dinner